opentext/appworks-js/README.md

 ```

 #### AWAppManager
-The AppManager plugin allows you to close the current app webview.
+The AppManager plugin allows you to close the current app webview, get the current app name and check whether you should clear the AWCache.

 ##### Methods: